Bogdanovic guides surging Kings past Blazers

 Bogdanovic drained two 3-pointers during a 10-3 push as Sacramento stretched the lead to 93-78 with 6:57 left.
 Portland whittled away to get within 98-93 on a 3-pointer by Anfernee Simons with 2:51 to play.

 But Bjelica and Cory Joseph connected on 3-pointers, and Barnes added a layup during an 8-4 stretch that saw the Kings increase their lead to nine with 1:30 remaining.
-The Trail Blazers weren't able to move within six the rest of the way.
+The Trail Blazers weren't able to move within less than seven the rest of the way.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)